adam-r-kowalski/melanoma-classifier/README.md

 ### Label the data

-This dataset will take our data and create an efficient binary representation which contains both the images as well as the labels.
+This service will take our data and create an efficient binary representation which contains both the images as well as the labels.

 `docker-compose -f docker-compose.data-labeler.yml up`

+## Partition the data

+This service will take our dataset and partition it into batches of 1000 as well as ensure that we have an even distribution of melanoma to non melanoma images

+`docker-compose -f docker-compose.data-partitioner.yml up`